A Sweet Rabbit Hole by DARCY: Using Honeypots to Detect Universal Trigger's Adversarial Attacks: Abstract

 \section{Abstract}

 The Universal Trigger (\emph{UniTrigger}) is a recently-proposed powerful adversarial textual attack method.
-Utilizing a learning-based mechanism, UniTrigger can generate a fixed phrase that when added to \textit{any} benign inputs, can drop the prediction accuracy of a textual neural network (NN) model to near zero on a target class.
-To defend against this new attack method that may cause significant harm, we borrow the ``honeypot" concept from the cybersecurity community and propose {\mymethod}, a honeypot-based defense framework. {\mymethod} adaptively searches and injects multiple {\em trapdoors} into an NN model to ``bait and catch" potential attacks.
-Through comprehensive experiments across five public datasets, we demonstrate that {\mymethod} detects UniTrigger's adversarial attacks with up to 99\% TPR and less than 1\% FPR in most cases, while showing a difference of only around 2\% of F1 score on average in predicting for clean inputs.
-We also show that {\mymethod} with multiple trapdoors is robust under different assumptions with respect to attackers' knowledge and skills.
+Utilizing a learning-based mechanism, UniTrigger generates a fixed phrase that, when added to \textit{any} benign inputs, can drop the prediction accuracy of a textual neural network (NN) model to near zero on a target class.
+To defend against this attack that can cause significant harm, in this paper, we borrow the ``honeypot" concept from the cybersecurity community and propose {\mymethod}, a honeypot-based defense framework against UniTrigger. {\mymethod} greedily searches and injects multiple {\em trapdoors} into an NN model to ``bait and catch" potential attacks.
+Through comprehensive experiments across four public datasets, we show that {\mymethod} detects UniTrigger's adversarial attacks with up to 99\% TPR and less than 2\% FPR in most cases, while maintaining the prediction accuracy (in F1) for clean inputs within a 1\% margin.
+We also demonstrate that {\mymethod} with multiple trapdoors is also robust to a diverse set of attack scenarios with attackers' varying levels of knowledge and skills.
+Source code will be released upon the acceptance of this paper.

-\section{INTRODUCTION}
+\section{Introduction}

-Adversarial examples in NLP refer to carefully crafted texts that fool predictive machine learning (ML) models.
-Thus, malicious actors, i.e., attackers, can exploit such adversarial examples to force an ML model to output a desired prediction.
-There are several adversarial example generation algorithms, most of which perturb an original text at either character (e.g., \cite{li2018textbugger,gao2018black}), word (e.g., \cite{ebrahimi2017hotflip,jin2019bert,wallace2019universal,gao2018black,garg2020bae}, or sentence (e.g., \cite{malcom,gan2019improving}) level.
-While most of the current works generate adversarial examples for specific inputs, i.e, \textit{instance-based} algorithms, a few \textit{learning-based} algorithms such as the Universal Trigger (\textit{UniTrigger}) \cite{wallace2019universal}, MALCOM \cite{malcom} or Paraphrase Network \cite{gan2019improving} ``learn" to generate attacks that can be effectively generalized to \textit{not a specific} but a wide range of \textit{unseen} inputs.
+Adversarial examples in NLP refer to carefully crafted texts that can fool predictive machine learning (ML) models.
+Thus, malicious actors, i.e., attackers, can exploit such adversarial examples to force ML models to output desired predictions.
+There are several adversarial example generation algorithms, most of which perturb an original text at either character (e.g., \cite{li2018textbugger,gao2018black}), word (e.g., \cite{ebrahimi2017hotflip,jin2019bert,wallace2019universal,gao2018black,garg2020bae}, or sentence level (e.g., \cite{malcom,gan2019improving,cheng2020seq2sick}).
+Because most of the existing attack methods are instanced-based search methods, i.e., searching an adversarial example for each specific input, and usually do not involve any learning mechanisms.
+A few \textit{learning-based} algorithms, such as the Universal Trigger (\textit{UniTrigger}) \cite{wallace2019universal}, MALCOM \cite{malcom}, Seq2Sick \cite{cheng2020seq2sick} and Paraphrase Network \cite{gan2019improving}, ``learn" to generate adversarial examples that can be effectively generalized to \textit{not a specific} but a wide range of \textit{unseen} inputs.